 But self-induced addiction, whether that’s to drugs, sex, alcohol, X-box, or even Marmite, is very different from being conditioned to become addicted.
 So, when we learnt that social media platforms, and Facebook in particular, purposefully utilises the neurotransmitter named dopamine to elicit addictive behaviour of their sites, we began to question their intentions and “our lifestyles” in a whole new light.

 Just like pain, pleasure can be harnessed and used as a means of control.
 Dopamine, the neurotransmitter that sends pleasure signals via a chemical release of nerve cells in the brain, is harnessed on social media sites via a form of ‘dopamine-driven feedback loops’ (Chamath Palihapitiya).
-These feedback loops provide us with happiness boosts whenever we share a post or receive a like/love/share in return.
+These feedback loops provide us with little happiness boosts whenever we share a post or receive a like/love/share in return.
 This is, however, a form of operant conditioning (see work by B.F.
 Skinner) because an association is made with receiving a like and feeling good.

 The more we share and receive, the more we feel good; the more we repeat the process, the more addicted we become.
-In moderation, this usage of dopamine is fine, but when a person becomes addicted, even dependant on something in such a way, the results are far from harmless.
+In moderation, this usage of dopamine is of course fine, but when a person becomes addicted, even dependant on something in such a way, the results are far from harmless.
 Addictions can actually change the way your brain works; ‘first by subverting the way it registers pleasure and then by corrupting other normal drives such as learning and motivation’ (Harvard Mental Health Letter).
 In fact, with every like an addict will associate that like with value.
 So, the more likes/loves/shares they receive, the more they feel valued and the more they value themselves.

 Furthermore, a need for continual validation and comparison with others has become such a substantial part of our modern life that, according to Facebook’s former vice president, Palihapitiya, it has “eroded the core foundations of how people behave by and between others [in exchange for a] fake brittle popularity that’s short-term and leaves you even more vacant and empty”.
 He goes on to argue that the inventors and possessors of such platforms, “created tools that are ripping apart the social fabric of how society works: no civil discourse, no cooperation, misinformation, mistruth (…) this is a global problem”.
-But because you have been made addicted, and because it is not a physical addiction or something that you ingest or inject, such as drugs or alcohol, you don’t realise how bad it is for you.
+But because you have become addicted, and because it is not a physical addiction or something that you ingest or inject, such as drugs or alcohol, you don’t realise how bad it is for you.

 Similar to alcohol, some of us may become aware of the implications and side effects of the addiction and cutback, or even try to stop altogether.
 For others, they may continue to spiral and, while they may feel frequent ‘buzzes’ in the short term, emptiness will meet them in the long-run.